keonlee9420/PortaSpeech/README.md

 - For vocoder, **HiFi-GAN** and **MelGAN** are supported.
 - Add convolution layer and residual layer in **VariationalGenerator** to match the shape of conditioner and output.
 - No ReLU activation and LayerNorm in **VariationalGenerator** for convergence of word-to-phoneme alignment of **LinguisticEncoder**.
-- Use absolute positional encoding in **LinguisticEncoder** instead of relative positional encoding.
 - Will be extended to a **multi-speaker TTS**.
 <!-- - Two options for embedding for the **multi-speaker TTS** setting: training speaker embedder from scratch or using a pre-trained [philipperemy's DeepSpeaker](https://github.com/philipperemy/deep-speaker) model (as [STYLER](https://github.com/keonlee9420/STYLER) did).
 You can toggle it by setting the config (between `'none'` and `'DeepSpeaker'`).
 - DeepSpeaker on VCTK dataset shows clear identification among speakers.
 The following figure shows the T-SNE plot of extracted speaker embedding.